Lavan1999/Dataset-1__TIps_KMeansCluster/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Install the required dependencies using `pip install -r requirements.txt`.
-4. Explore the Jupyter notebooks in the `notebooks/` directory to understand the analysis process.
+4. Explore the Google colab notebooks in the `notebooks/` directory to understand the analysis process.
 5. Run the notebooks or scripts to reproduce the analysis and results.
 6. Refer to the documentation and comments within the code for more detailed explanations.